EmptySpace206/Mind-Unbind/README.md

 Mind Unbind is an abstract, free-form drawing game.
 The goal is to draw a continuous curve, varying its directional flow, changing how it changes.
 The obstacle is the player's own tendency to doodle in particular, habitual ways.
-The score is feedback on whether intention to change, or ingrained habit, was the stronger factor.
+The score is feedback on whether intention to change, or ingrained habit, was the stronger factor (100 is the key threshold).

 Ultimately, it explores 'free-will' in a gamified way.